CCheam/CCheam.github.io/P2_Documentation.md

 9) *Take the given IP address from the previous command, and insert it into https://IP:port(if was changed)/admin.
 Log in with the password from the command*
 10) *Change your DNS so that way it routes through pihole*

 While docker didn't want to cooperate, so there are no working pictures, here's a few partial progress photos.
+Instructions based on _https://pimylifeup.com/pi-hole-docker/_

 #Docker Compose YML
 services: